Inter-Varsity Press: Foundation

-The 20th Century
+The 20th century

 The IVF began publishing Christian books in the 1930s (originally books were published under the name Inter-Varsity Fellowship - IVF).
-In 1936, Douglas Johnson, the general secretary of the Inter-Varsity Fellowship took on Ronald Inchley as the IVF's Publication Secretary.
+In 1936, the theologian Douglas Johnson, the general secretary of the Inter-Varsity Fellowship took on Ronald Inchley as the IVF's Publication Secretary.
 Ronald had freshly graduated from Birmingham University in 1936 and had no prior experience of publishing.
 He inherited a list of twenty titles, mostly booklets, which had already begun to appear.
 With Inchley's appointment came the opportunity to publish larger books such as T. C. Hammond's In Understanding Be Men.

 Inchley was not immediately successful.
 In 1937, the IVF imprint made a significant financial loss, and in 1938 was nearly bankrupt.
 The Literary Committee considered appointing Hodder and Stoughton as official publishers to the IVF until a last minute decision was made to free Inchley from other duties so that he could focus more on publishing.
 Inchley remained in his post, apart from an interlude for war service, until 1976.
 He died on 13 April 2005 (aged 93).

 Following the IVF's wartime closure, the press re-emerged and a steady growth ensued.
 Ruth Bolton was appointed as Editorial Assistant in 1948 and in 1949, the press appointed its first Sales Manager, Eddie Bradley-Feary.
 During the early years of IVF, books were distributed from the small wine cellar that lay below IVF's offices at 39 Bedford Square, London.
 Outgrowing this space, an empty water supply tank, built on a bombed site behind IVF's offices, became home to two new units.
 The early 1960s saw these temporary buildings pulled down and replaced by a four-storey office block and basement, used by IVF until it outgrew this space and transferred despatching opportunities to Scripture Union.

 In 1968, the IVF was rebranded, resulting in the name Inter-Varsity Press which we know today.

 In 1974, IVP resumed operations from its new warehouse and Book Centre in Nottingham.

 In 1976, Inchley was succeeded as Publishing Director by the Revd Frank Entwistle, who had joined IVP in 1973 and remained there until his retirement in 2002.
 By this time, IVP was publishing seminal works such as The Bible Speaks Today expositions and the Tyndale Commentary series.

 IVP had also moved again, with UCCF, to Leicester.
 The UCCF offices housed the IVP office staff for some 29 years.
 Throughout this time, IVP operated as a trading subsidiary of Inter-Varsity Fellowship Trust Limited.